B125A Code - Antenna Signal Circuit

 Poor AM and FM radio reception may be due to multiple influences, some of which may not be vehicle related.
 Areas which have high RF traffic or block the signal path may cause a degradation in radio reception.
 Radio reception may also be influenced by items within the vehicle, but not part of the radio system.
 Such examples are aftermarket electrical accessories or other items which may generate noise in the vehicle electrical system.
 Aftermarket window tinting, especially when there is a metallic in the film, may reduce radio reception.

 AM reception is highly dependent on the antenna amplifier receiving battery voltage from the radio and being properly grounded.
 The antenna base has a built in antenna amplifier that boosts both AM and FM reception.
 When the antenna amplifier does not receive power, AM stations may not be received and FM reception will be limited.
 If the antenna base is not properly grounded, excessive interference in the signal may occur or reception may be limited.

 Labor: 1.0The cost to diagnose the B125A code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.